Product Journey Walkthrough

 Of course, there's no reason to select just one time period - it's helpful to compare your Product Journeys in the long, medium, and short-term!

-View chart by product, variant, product type, or SKU
+View chart by product, variant, product type, SKU, order tag or vendor

 The "Product Journey by" setting allows you to set the level at which your products are displayed: